-Cases received at the Board include original appeals forwarded to BVA pursuant to case callup procedures, as well as cases returned to the Board's docket (i.e., cases returned following completion of remand development actions by the originating VA field activity, cases remanded by the U. S. Court of Veterans Appeals, and cases received for reconsideration or vacate actions).
+Cases received at the Board include original appeals forwarded to BVA pursuant to procedures established for appellate review, as well as cases returned to the Board's docket (i.e., cases returned following completion of remand development actions by the originating VA field activity, cases remanded by the United States Court of Appeals for Veterans Claims, and cases received for reconsideration or vacate actions).
 Appeals added to the Board's docket consist of new appeals of original or reopened claims.
 Appellants file new appeals with the VA field offices that adjudicated their original claims, typically a VA regional office.
-New appeals received in the field are then added to the Board's docket by the receiving VA regional office using the shared information system technology described earlier on page 14.
+New appeals received in the field are then added to the Board's docket by the receiving VA regional office using the shared information system technology, VACOLS, described earlier on page 14.